Overview and Specializations

 The Neuropsychology Specialization is housed within the Neuropsychology Assessment Service (NAS), an outpatient assessment program located in its own building on the Moses Campus that sees approximately 450 patients each year.
 The goal of the Neuropsychology Specialization is to build the profession-wide competencies (i.e., research; ethical and legal standards; individual and cultural diversity; professional values, attitudes, and behaviors; communication and interpersonal skills; assessment; intervention; supervision; and consultation and interprofessional/interdisciplinary skills) in interns wanting to work with a heterogeneous group of individuals across the lifespan utilizing a variety of neuropsychological assessment approaches.

 In order to achieve this goal, interns in the Neuropsychology Specialization are provided opportunities to work with a diverse range of children (ages five and up), adolescents, adults, and older adults with a variety of medical/neurological/psychiatric conditions, including Alzheimer’s disease and other dementias, mild cognitive impairment, stroke, traumatic brain injury/concussion, Parkinson’s disease and other movement disorders, multiple sclerosis, epilepsy, anoxic brain injury, HIV-associated neurocognitive disorder, systemic lupus erythematosus (SLE), sickle cell disease, brain tumors and other types of cancers/treatments associated with cognitive changes (e.g., leukemia and breast cancer treatments), ruptured aneurysms/arteriovenous malformations, attention-deficit/hyperactivity disorder, and specific learning disorders.
-Interns will be will part of a team that includes the four neuropsychology attendings, a post-doctoral fellow, and three externs and will be responsible for all phases of outpatient neuropsychological care, including conducting intake interviews, administering, scoring, and interpretating neuropsychological test batteries, report writing, and conducting feedback sessions.
+Interns will be will part of a team that includes the four neuropsychology attendings, a post-doctoral fellow, and four externs and will be responsible for all phases of outpatient neuropsychological care, including conducting intake interviews, administering, scoring, and interpretating neuropsychological test batteries, report writing, and conducting feedback sessions.
 Interns will also have the opportunity to supervise junior trainees.

 Interns in the Neuropsychology Specialization complete the following core rotations throughout the year: